 Capital Assets - Capital assets are carried at cost or at appraised fair value at the date received, in the case of properties acquired by donation, and by termination of leases for tenant improvements, less allowance for accumulated depreciation.
 The Port has a capitalization threshold of \$5,000.
-Capital assets include intangible assets for the Port's radio frequency and emission mitigation credits, and capitalized costs of the new enterprise resource planning system.
+Capital assets include intangible assets for the Port's radio frequency and emission mitigation credits, and capitalized costs of the Port's integrated financial accounting system, the Enterprise Resource Planning System.

 Development costs for proposed capital projects that are incurred prior to the finalization of formal construction contracts are capitalized.
 Upon completion of capital projects, such preliminary costs are transferred to the appropriate property account.
 In the event the proposed capital projects are abandoned, the associated preliminary costs are charged to expense in the year of abandonment.
-Preliminary costs - capital projects for fiscal years 2014 and 2013 are \$225.5 million and \$233.0 million, respectively.
+Preliminary costs - capital projects for fiscal years 2015 and 2014 are \$160.6 million and \$225.5 million, respectively.

 The Port capitalizes interest costs incurred on indebtedness issued in connection with the acquisition, construction or improvement of capital assets, net of interest revenue on reinvested debt proceeds.
-Interest capitalized in fiscal years 2014 and 2013 were \$34.5 million and \$35.7 million, respectively.
+Interest capitalized in fiscal years 2015 and 2014 were \$42.1 million and \$34.5 million, respectively.

 The Port capitalizes indirect project costs associated with the acquisition, development, and construction of new capital projects.
-Indirect project costs allocated to construction projects for fiscal years 2014 and 2013 were \$10.5 million and \$14.1 million, respectively.
+Indirect project costs allocated to construction projects for fiscal years 2015 and 2014 were \$18.4 million and \$10.5 million, respectively.